FerretDB/FerretDB/CONTRIBUTING.md

 We are interested in all contributions, big or small, in code or documentation.
-But unless you are fixing a very small issue like a typo, we kindly ask you first to [create an issue](https://github.com/FerretDB/FerretDB/issues/new/choose), to leave a comment on an existing issue if you want to work on it, or to [join our Slack chat](./README.md#community) and leave a message for us in the `#dev` channel.
+But unless you are fixing a very small issue like a typo, we kindly ask you first to [create an issue](https://github.com/FerretDB/FerretDB/issues/new/choose), or leave a comment on an existing issue if you want to work on it.
 This way, you will get help from us and avoid wasted efforts if something can't be worked on right now or someone is already working on it.
+You can also [join our Slack chat](./README.md#community) and leave a message for us in the `#dev` channel.

 You can find a list of good first issues for contributors [there](https://github.com/FerretDB/FerretDB/contribute).
 Once you have some experience with contributing to FerretDB,